Chirayu-blip/campusSynergy/README.md

 # campusSynergy
-this is my first github repository
+This is my first git repository